savan1304/Vancouver-Fest/README.md

+## Vancouver-Fest

-A SaaS web app built on React, NodeJs, Auth0 and Prisma.
+A SaaS web app built with React, NodeJs, Auth0 and Prisma.

 - Anonymous users can use the app.
 However, user identity is required for certain functionalities.